Skip to main content

 Both the Pixel 6a and Pixel 8a have a 6.1-inch OLED display with 1080 x 2400 pixel resolution, 430 pixels-per-inch density, and always-on capabilities.

 However, the Pixel 8a has double the refresh rate at 120Hz compared to the Pixel 6a’s measly 60Hz.
-This means you’ll get much smoother scrolling and animations, and using apps in general will be a much better experience.
+This means much smoother scrolling, better animations and transitions, and an overall improved app experience.
+In our tests with the Pixel 8a, we experienced no lag or stutter in normal use.
 The Pixel 8a display will also reach up to 2,000 nits of peak brightness, which is much better than the Pixel 6a’s maximum of about 876 nits.
+This higher peak brightness makes the Pixel 8a easier to use outdoors in sunlight.

 In terms of durability, both the Pixel 6a and Pixel 8a use Corning Gorilla Glass 3 and have an IP67 rating for dust and water resistance.